android/connectivity-samples/UwbRanging/README.md

 Includes code examples for:

 * <b>Device compatibility</b> - How to check if an Android device supports UWB.
 * <b>Device Discovery</b> - Ultra-wideband currently does not support a native way to discover devices, so an out of band (OOB) mechanism must be provided.
-This project uses the [NearBy Connections API](https://developers.google.com/nearby/connections/overview), but others radio protocols like Bluetooth, BLE or Wifi could also be used.
+This project uses the
+[NearBy Connections API](https://developers.google.com/nearby/connections/overview), but other radio protocols like Bluetooth, BLE, or Wi-Fi could also be used.
 * <b>Simple Ranging</b> - The <b>Ranging</b> screen displays the controllee's distance from the the controller.
 * <b>Device Control</b> - The <b>Control</b> screen simulates a use case where a door lock could be opened when a UWB-capable device is near by.